 And then later, when people start to get hungry, you call your helper in and you put them in charge of the food (with your assistance, of course).
 It's a great way to help them realize how important it is to think through meals, it teaches basic skills, and the kids think it is really fun to plan what they want to eat that day.
 Plus you'll have way less complaining at dinner if you put the kids in charge. #GameChanger Make it even more fun by getting some kid-friendly cooking utensils!

 The struggle in the car is REAL.
-Okay, so this tip is cheating a little bit since this is about keeping your kids entertained at home, but I want to talk about being in the car with your kids (because you know it's gonna happen).
+Okay, so this tip for how to entertain kids is cheating a little bit since this is about keeping your kids busy at home, but I want to talk about being in the car with your kids (because you know it's gonna happen).

 You already know I love my clipboard system at home for keeping the kids on track.
 So, it probably doesn't shock you that I have these really cute car clipboards for each kid as well.
 I like the sturdy plastic kind with a nice clip at the top.
 Kids get enough screen time as it is.
 Once they get in the car, they're gonna want to play on a tablet or watch a movie.